 Had you ever shot a gun before?

 I'd shot guns for work, with blank bullets in.
-But people say you feel really powerful and I just sort of felt nervous and - this is fairly morbid, I hope the rest of the guys had this - but I just had this flash across my brain going, there is quite literally nothing stopping me turning around and shooting these people!
+People say you feel really powerful, and I just sort of felt nervous.
+This is fairly morbid, I hope the rest of the guys had this — but I just had this flash across my brain going, there is quite literally nothing stopping me turning around and shooting these people!